 Martin Luther King

 King’s tragic assassination enraged an entire population and gave rise to the effort to honor him and his efforts with a day in his memory.
-Though of monumental presence, King was not a saint in his personal life.
-He was mortal like the rest of us and had human failings like we all do.
+Though of monumental presence, King was mortal like the rest of us.
 Opponents of his civil rights efforts often cited his human failings as evidence that his cause was unjust.
-Their arguments were as empty as their rhetoric.
+Their arguments are as empty as their rhetoric.

-Last Christmas time, a niece has repeated a question her child brought home to her.
+During one Christmas time, a niece repeated a question her child had brought home to her.
 In his school, her son shared classrooms with children who were celebrating Kwanza and Chanukah, though he could neither spell or pronounce either correctly.
 Neither can I for that matter.
 The child wanted to know what the differences were from these celebrations and that of Christmas.

 My response to her at the time was that all of the particulars of the occasion weren’t essential to appreciate the various holidays.
 He just had to know that these various holidays are a celebration of the many good and wonderful character traits that these religious, ethnic or racial groups represented in American life.
 And in this vein, they are similar to our own noisy Celtic celebration of St. Patrick’s Day or the Christian tradition of Christmas.
 That seemed to answer the child’s question and make some sense to him.